NVIDIA/NeMo/docs/source/asr/asr_language_modelling.rst

 where acoustic_score is the score predicted by the acoustic encoder and lm_score is the one estimated by the LM.
-Parameter 'beam_alpha' specifies amount of importance to place on the N-gram language model, and 'beam_beta' is a penalty term for the sequence length.
+Parameter 'beam_alpha' specifies amount of importance to place on the N-gram language model, and 'beam_beta' is a penalty term to consider the sequence length in the scores.
 Larger alpha means more importance on the LM and less importance on the acoustic model.
-Negative value for beta will give penalty to longer sequences, while positive values would result in longer candidates.
+Negative values for beta will give penalty to longer sequences and make the decoder to prefer shorter predictions, while positive values would result in longer candidates.

 Train N-gram LM